rokath/trice/docs/TriceMessagesEncoding.md

 * N is not u32 count, it is data byte count (without header, without timestamp).
 * N > 127 tells `N C` is replaced by `1nnnnnnn nnnnnnnn`, alllowing 32767 bytes.
+  * C is incremented with each *Trice* but sometimes not transmitted.
 * In double buffer each trice starts at a u32 boundary.
 * The COBS encoding skips the wholes, making a compact buffer.